 Korean War Memorial

-This memorial is a 10-foot tall stainless steel working sundial that pays tribute to the 54,246 Americans who died in the Korean war and to the veterans who returned.
+This memorial includes a 10-foot tall stainless steel working sundial that pays tribute to the 54,246 Americans who died in the Korean War and to the veterans who returned.
 It bears the inscription “Diem Adimere Aegritudinem Hominibus,” which means “Time heals all wounds.”
+Additional installations have been added to the site over the years, including recognition of veterans of the Battle of Chosin Reservoir.

 6 a.m. - 10 p.m.
 (Park hours)